brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/machine-learning-terms.md

 ### ⚡ ReLU (Rectified Linear Unit)
 A widely-used activation function in neural networks that outputs the input directly if it's positive, otherwise it outputs zero.
 Mathematically defined as f(x) = max(0, x), ReLU is simple yet effective at introducing non-linearity into neural networks while being computationally efficient.
 It helps solve the vanishing gradient problem that plagued earlier activation functions like sigmoid and tanh, allowing for faster training of deep networks.
 ReLU has become the default activation function for hidden layers in most modern neural network architectures, though variants like Leaky ReLU and ELU address some of its limitations, such as the "dying ReLU" problem where neurons can become permanently inactive.

+### 📊 Softmax
+A mathematical function that converts a vector of real numbers into a probability distribution, where each output value is between 0 and 1 and all outputs sum to 1.
+Softmax is commonly used as the final activation function in multi-class classification problems, transforming raw model outputs (logits) into interpretable probabilities for each class.

+Mathematically defined as: $$\text{softmax}(x_i) = \frac{e^{x_i}}{\sum_{j} e^{x_j}}$$ for all j, where x is the input vector.
+The exponential function ensures all outputs are positive, while the normalization by the sum creates a valid probability distribution.
+Softmax amplifies the differences between values - larger inputs receive disproportionately higher probabilities, making it useful for confident predictions.

+Softmax is essential in neural networks for tasks like image classification (determining which of several objects appears in an image), natural language processing (predicting the next word from a vocabulary), and any scenario requiring probabilistic outputs across multiple mutually exclusive categories.
+It's often paired with cross-entropy loss during training to optimize classification performance.

 ### 🎨 Generative Adversarial Network (GAN)
 An AI architecture where two networks compete: one creates fake data, while the other tries to distinguish real from fake.
 This competition drives both to improve, resulting in increasingly realistic synthetic data.
 GANs have revolutionized AI-generated art, deepfakes, and synthetic data generation.